jblayter/SDM-Playbook/README.md

 ## Getting Started

-**New to Software Development Management?** Start here: [Being the Best Software Engineering Manager in the World](./being-the-best.md) - A comprehensive guide covering team leadership, managing up, cross-functional partnerships, and mastering the craft of management.
+**Read this monthly, remind yourself how to be the BEST** [Being the Best Software Engineering Manager in the World](./being-the-best.md) - A comprehensive guide covering team leadership, managing up, cross-functional partnerships, and mastering the craft of management.

+**Progress Over Process:** Before diving into the detailed frameworks, read [Progress Over Process Guide](./progress-over-process-guide.md) - Learn how to use these tools to accelerate results rather than create bureaucracy.

+**Bias for Action:** Speed matters in business.
+Many decisions and actions are reversible and do not need extensive study.
+We value calculated risk taking.
+Use these frameworks to make decisions quickly and iterate based on results.

+**Frugality:** Accomplish more with less.
+Constraints breed resourcefulness, self-sufficiency, and invention.
+There are no extra points for growing headcount, budget size, or fixed expense.
+Focus on maximizing value and impact with the resources you have.

 ## Table of Contents